The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-In today’s market, it’s smart to arrange financing before visiting a dealership.
-Working out financing ahead of going to the dealership gives you time to explore your options and see what rates you qualify for before you talk to a salesperson.
-It also ensures that you don’t commit to a car you can’t afford or take dealer financing when you could get a better deal elsewhere.
+Working out financing outside of the dealership gives you time to explore your options and see what rates you qualify for.
+It puts you in a better position to negotiate and also ensures that you don’t take dealer financing when you could get a better deal elsewhere.

 How to arrange auto financing in advance